 While we’re on the subject of tracking, let’s take a quick look at your links.
 The reason why you should track them is to gain insights into which keywords are leading to conversions.
 That way, you can separate the wheat from the chaff and focus on what works.
 Once you get a better picture of your affiliate efforts, you are free to scale up your campaign

 any way you like.
 Another benefit of tracking your links is seeing where your traffic is coming from, as well as where it is going to.
 This allows you to dig a bit deeper into your Analytics to see more details.
-For instance, you can see if your incoming traffic is coming from particular social media campaign or even a particular post and start to leverage the newfound knowledge.
+For instance, you can see if your incoming traffic is coming from particular social media campaign or even a particular post and start to leverage the newfound knowledge,

 4. Test everything

 There are different ways to test the performance of your affiliate campaigns, largely dependent on the nature of your distribution.
 However, it’s crucial to the success of those very campaigns to do as much testing as possible.
-The key is to keep optimizing your campaigns - they can always do better as there are tweaks to make while the campaigns are running.
+The key is to keep optimising your campaigns - they can always do better as there are tweaks to make while the campaigns are running.